MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-split-tunnel.md

 ## HOWTO guides for common VPN solutions

-Below you'll find links with detailed guides on how to implement split tunneling for Office 365 traffic from the most common partners in this space.
+This section provides links to detailed guides for implementing split tunneling for Office 365 traffic from the most common partners in this space.
 We'll add additional guides as they become available.

 ## FAQ

-The Microsoft Security Team have published an article here awaiting URL which outlines key ways for security professionals and IT can achieve modern security controls in today's unique remote work scenarios.
+The Microsoft Security Team have published [an article](https://www.microsoft.com/security/blog/2020/03/26/alternative-security-professionals-it-achieve-modern-security-controls-todays-unique-remote-work-scenarios/) which outlines key ways for security professionals and IT can achieve modern security controls in today's unique remote work scenarios.
 In addition, below are some of the common customer questions and answers.

 ### How do I stop users accessing other tenants I do not trust where they could exfiltrate data?

-A: The answer is a [feature called tenant restrictions](https://docs.microsoft.com/azure/active-directory/manage-apps/tenant-restrictions).
+The answer is a [feature called tenant restrictions](https://docs.microsoft.com/azure/active-directory/manage-apps/tenant-restrictions).
 Authentication traffic is not high volume nor especially latency sensitive so can be sent through the VPN solution to the on-premises proxy where the feature is applied.
 An allow list of trusted tenants is maintained here and if the client attempts to obtain a token to a tenant which is not trusted, the proxy simply denies the request.
 If the tenant is trusted, then a token is accessible if the user has the right credentials and rights.

 So even though a user can make a TCP/UDP connection to the Optimize marked endpoints above, without a valid token to access the tenant in question, they simply cannot login and access/move any data.

 ### Does this model allow access to consumer services such as personal OneDrive accounts?

-A: No, it does not, the Office 365 endpoints are not the same as the consumer services (Onedrive.live.com as an example) so the split tunnel will not allow a user to directly access consumer services.
+No, it does not, the Office 365 endpoints are not the same as the consumer services (Onedrive.live.com as an example) so the split tunnel will not allow a user to directly access consumer services.
 Traffic to consumer endpoints will continue to use the VPN tunnel and existing policies will continue to apply.

 ### How do I apply DLP and protect my sensitive data when the traffic no longer flows through my on-premises solution?

-A: To help you prevent the accidental disclosure of sensitive information, Office 365 has a rich set of [built-in tools](https://docs.microsoft.com/microsoft-365/compliance/data-loss-prevention-policies?view=o365-worldwide).
+To help you prevent the accidental disclosure of sensitive information, Office 365 has a rich set of [built-in tools](https://docs.microsoft.com/microsoft-365/compliance/data-loss-prevention-policies?view=o365-worldwide).
 You can use the built-in [DLP capabilities](https://docs.microsoft.com/microsoft-365/compliance/data-loss-prevention-policies?view=o365-worldwide) of Teams and SharePoint to detect inappropriately stored or shared sensitive information.
 If part of your remote work strategy involves a bring-your-own-device (BYOD) policy, you can use [Conditional Access App Control](https://docs.microsoft.com/azure/active-directory/conditional-access/app-based-conditional-access) to prevent sensitive data from being downloaded to users' personal devices

 ### How do I evaluate and maintain control of the user's authentication when they are connecting directly?

-A: In addition to the tenant restrictions feature noted in Q1, [conditional access policies](https://docs.microsoft.com/azure/active-directory/conditional-access/overview) can be applied to dynamically assess the risk of an authentication request and react appropriately.
+In addition to the tenant restrictions feature noted in Q1, [conditional access policies](https://docs.microsoft.com/azure/active-directory/conditional-access/overview) can be applied to dynamically assess the risk of an authentication request and react appropriately.
 Microsoft recommends the [Zero Trust model](https://www.microsoft.com/security/zero-trust?rtc=1) is implemented over time and we can use Azure AD conditional access policies to maintain control in a mobile and cloud first world.
 Conditional access policies can be used to make a real-time decision on whether an authentication request is successful based on numerous factors such as:

 - Device, is the device known/trusted/Domain joined?
 - IP – is the authentication request coming from a known corporate IP address?
 Or from a country we do not trust?